mickey9910326/ftpbackup/README.rst

         "port": 21, // integer - The port of the FTP server.
 Default: 21
         "user": "anonymous", // string - Username for authentication.
 Default: 'anonymous' "pass": "anonymous@", // string - Password for authentication.
-Default: 'anonymous@' "remote": ".", // string - The path on FTP to upload files.
+Default: 'anonymous@' "remote": "/", // string - The path on FTP to upload files.
+        // NOTE : Use absolute path of remote or get a error.
         "local": ".", // string - The folder on local to be uploaded.
         "useGitIgnore": true, // bool - Use .gitignore in ignored file list.
         "gitIgnoreEncoding": "utf-8", // string - The encoding of .gitignore